 The "brute-force" solution to this problem by Monte Carlo involves generating data under the background-only hypothesis and for each data set, fitting a peak of unknown position and recording a measure of its significance.
-To establish a discovery one often requires a p-value smaller than 2.87×10^{-7} , corresponding to a 5σ or larger effect.
-Determining this with Monte Carlo thus requires generating and fitting a very large number of experiments, perhaps several times 10^7 .
-In contrast, if the position of the peak is fixed, then the fit to the distribution is much easier, and furthermore one can in many cases use formulae valid for sufficiently large samples that bypass completely the need for Monte Carlo (see, e.g., [31]).
+To establish a discovery one often requires a p-value smaller than $2.87 \times 10^{-7}$ , corresponding to a $5\sigma$ or larger effect.
+Determining this with Monte Carlo thus requires generating and fitting a very large number of experiments, perhaps several times $10^7$ .
+In contrast, if the position of the peak is fixed, then the fit to the distribution is much easier, and furthermore one can in many cases use formulae valid for sufficiently large samples that bypass completely the need for Monte Carlo (see, e.g., Ref.
+[25]).
 However, this fixed-position or "local" p-value would not be correct in general, as it assumes the position of the peak was known in advance.

 A method that allows one to modify the local p-value computed under assumption of a fixed position to obtain an approximation to the correct "global" value using a relatively simple calculation is described in Ref.
-[33].
-Suppose a test statistic q_0 , defined so that larger values indicate increasing disagreement with the data, is observed to have a value u.
-Furthermore suppose the model contains a nuisance parameter θ (such as the peak position) which is only defined under the signal model (there is no peak in the background-only model).
-An approximation for the global p-value is found to be where $\langle N_u \rangle$, which is much smaller than one in cases of interest, is the mean number of "upcrossings" of the statistic q_0 above the level u in the range of the nuisance parameter considered (e.g., the mass range).
+[34].
+Suppose a model contains a nuisance parameter such as the peak position that is only defined under the signal model (there is no peak in the background-only model).
+Furthermore, suppose a test statistic $q_0$ is defined using the profile likelihood ratio, so that by Wilk's theorem it would be asymptotically chi-square distributed if the peak position were to be fixed.
+The asymptotic distribution no longer holds if the peak position is adjustable, however, as this violates the regularity conditions of Wilks' theorem.
+If the statistic has an observed value u, then an approximation for the global p-value is found to be where $\langle N_u \rangle$ , which is much smaller than one in cases of interest, is the mean number of "upcrossings" (as defined in Ref.
+[34]) of the statistic $q_0$ above the level u in the range of the nuisance parameter considered (e.g., the mass range).
+The value of $\langle N_u \rangle$ can be estimated from the number of upcrossings $\langle N{u_0} \rangle$ above some much lower value, $u_0$ , by using a relation due to Davis [35],

-$$p{\text{global}} \approx p{\text{local}} + \langle N_u \rangle ,$$ (40.51)
+$$p{\text{global}} \approx p{\text{local}} + \langle N_u \rangle ,$$ (40.52)